 Life Science Network

+The Life Science Network is the destination for life science professionals who wish to network, communicate, share ideas and connect with others.
+Our group is composed of more than 15,000 executives, scientists, entrepreneurs, investors and media across biotechnology, pharmaceutical, medical technology, diagnostics and research communities.
 Most importantly, the Life Science Network brings no industry agenda.
 You won't find us pushing promotion disguised as learning.
 We come together for easy communication, to make new connections, find new ways to collaborate, and help one another find the latest jobs or partnering opportunities.
 Join us!

 Heather Shane runs the Combating Antibiotic-Resistant Bacteria Biopharmaceutical Accelerator (CARB-X) at the California Life Sciences Institute (CLSI).
 This program provides funding and business support to startup companies who are developing innovative solutions to solve antibiotic resistance.
 I asked Heather about how the program works and why antibiotic resistance is such a big problem.